christian-schlichtherle/druid-mcp/README.md

 # Druid MCP

-This repository provides an MCP server for read-only access to one or more Apache Druid clusters.
-This is particularly useful for ad-hoc data analysis and comparison across Druid clusters.
+This repository provides an MCP (Model Context Protocol) server for comprehensive read-only access to one or more Apache Druid clusters for ad-hoc data analysis, monitoring, troubleshooting, and comparison.

 For example, if you have multiple environments, each with their own Druid cluster, but ingesting data from the same origin, then you could use a simple prompt like this to run a complex cross-cluster comparison: